A Perfect Workout Starts With a Perfect Warm-up

 Weight acclimation sets are done with a weight you can handle for 1 to 3 reps.
 Weight acclimation sets make up the last 2 sets of your warm-up sequence and are designed to prepare your mind and body for overload.

 Muscle-building sets are done with maximum overload in a 4-6 rep range.
 You should use a weight you can complete 4 times on your own but no more than 6.
 These are the sets where muscle-building occurs.

-One of the goals for your series of warm-up sets is to progressively introduce a heavier weight.
-Physically it allows your muscles, joints and connective tissues to get adjusted to heavier weights and guards against injury when you attack your muscle-building sets with maximum overload.
+One of the goals for your series of warm-up sets is to progressively introduce a heavier weight to the muscle or muscle group you are training.
+Physically it allows your muscles, joints, and connective tissues to get adjusted to heavier weights and guards against injury when you attack your muscle-building sets with maximum overload.
 It also enables you to get comfortable with the mechanics and execution of any particular exercise.
 This will lead to more coordination and power on your first muscle-building set.

-Mentally, the introduction of heavier weights allows you to gain confidence and lock into the mind muscle connection of the exercise.
-Greater confidence and greater mind to muscle connection means a more productive and powerful set.
+Mentally, the introduction of heavier weights allows you to gain confidence and lock into the mind-muscle connection with the exercise.
+Greater confidence and greater mind to muscle connection mean a more productive and powerful set.

 Pre-fatiguing is bad news because it limits the amount of overload you can achieve during your first working.
 Don’t waste valuable energy that could be directed towards muscle-building by doing an inefficient number of warm-up sets and reps.

 You’ll notice as you increase the weights during your Max-OT warm-up sets, you will also decrease your reps.
 This is how you introduce heavier weights without approaching the point of fatigue.

 Your Last Weight Acclimation Set Should be Close to Your Muscle-Building Set Weight

 The last weight acclimation set should be done for 1 rep with a weight that is close to your muscle-building set weight.